jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I think you do understand all this.
 So, act three comes down to one simple question.
 Do you want to be a player god?
 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives as the burden of transforming society falls on their shoulders.

 Here are two stories to help you decide.
 One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we keep running our society on old ideological fumes.

-## Option 1 - Player God

-The Internet Age has many protagonists.
-Paul Baran is one of the big ones; a true Jedi.
-This one guy took it upon himself to prevent a nuclear holocaust.
-Talk about stepping up.
-When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense stand offs—so he got to work.

-Baran worked all alone for years.
-By 1960 he came up with his new network's two core ideas; fully distributed data networks, and packet communication.
-The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.
-With many pages of technical specifications on hand he went to give his work away.
-Sadly, the Defense Department surrounded him with red-tape, and AT&T, with a monopoly over America's telephone network, repeatedly said his ideas were impossible.
-These antagonist shut him down until years later the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's new network.

-By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of the internet, went online.
-Reliable communication with no central hubs was born.
-Few people in the last days of the Industrial Age understood how their world, way of life, and philosophy, had been replaced.
-The Internet Age was here.

-Think of that when you browse the web.
-The internet was created to survive a nuclear holocaust.
-Realize how powerful it must be, and therefore realize how powerful you are.
-The internet is your New World.
-A place of eternal equality because no one can control you.
-No professor, executive, president, or king can shut you down.
-BitTorrents, Netflix, and Wikipedia, all beat Darth Blockbuster, and will keep winning in the war to establish the Internet Age.

-Now think of the rest of your technology.
-Those high-flying drones, sensor filled smartwatches, 20 megapixel cameras, and super-computer gaming systems.
-These tools are your Internet Age cyborgology.
-If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.
-You are a unique lifeform on Earth—for all we know, you're the most advanced lifeform ever.

-As Gordon Moore said in 1973 "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."
-In fact, it's Moore's Law that shows us how much better our cyborgologies keep getting.
-He predicted that every 12-18 months, the power of computers would double.
-And he was right.
-That's why our digital technology is over three million times faster now, then in 1969.

-Gordon Moore was part of the "Traitorous Eight" a group of young inventors who founded Silicon Valley.
-They each had a pivotal hand in creating technology like the integrated circuit, microprocessor, and personal computer.
-Intel, AMD, Amelco, Eugene Kleiner Perkins, and dozens of other historic companies were started by their hands.
-More than that, they bucked the rigid corporate heiracrchies of the day, and treated every employee as a member.
-They started companies based on collaboration.

-And they broke the rules to do it all.
-In the late 50's, the era of mass-production was still in full swing.
-Everyone was a line worker—a cog in the wheel of machinery.
-The company told you what to wear, who to socialize with, even what furntiure your office was allowed to have.
-The company owned it's employees, and wrote itself the rulebook to prove it.

-These eight guys said to heck with all that.
-The game of civilization rewards invention and risk, not conformity and business-as-usual.
-They left to start their own companies.
-And so changed the world.

-SILICON VALLERY VIDEO
-_This is edited down from American Experience: Silicon Valley.
-Note, this is not neccesarily an endorsement of modern silicon valley._

-Traitors.
-Troublemakers.
-Shameful act.
-Equality over heirarchy.
-Invention over the tried and true: look at your smartphone or laptop, these morals invented your cyborgology.
-Don't take it for granted.
-Other business cultures were investing billions and are now totally forgotten.
-The Traitorous Eight and their followers are heroes, because they went beyond inventing technology.
-They merged new technology with a new philosophy to create the Internet Age.

-Now it's your turn.
-We first toy around with new technology.
-Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
-But to become a player god, we must use our tools as levers of power.
-Only then will we finish what the Traiterous Eight started, and upgrade our society to the Internet Age.

-All it takes tois the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
-Only a new ruling philosophy will unite us to see the big picture; that all our choices matter, because we're all the player god, and only we can win our game of civilization.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_That's you getting stronger with each game improvement.
-It means you have better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so much more.
-The point is, we've technically evolved so fast, we've far outpaced our politics.
-We need to click a new philosophy, to start living happier lives in our real-life game of civilization._

-We have all this amazing power at our finger tips—and we're letting political pundits tell us if climate change is real?
-We're letting Darth Blockbuster tell us to... what?
-Follow his rules that make him king?
-Look at the video above; in one human lifetime look at how powerful our cyborgology has grown, we can change our own world.

-Global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic filled roads, hopeless kids shooting up their schools.
-Our list of problems keeps growing, because the people aren't using the stupendous power of modern technology, to evolve our civilization.

-If you chicken-out from playing the game of civilization, then you've chosen to be an extra watching the story of civilization.
-You've chosen an unhappy life because you think someone else will solve our problems.
-There's nothing moral about that decision, because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.

 But if want to be an extra.
 Here's your, and your kids, future.

-## Option 2 - Extra
+## Option 1 - Extra

 Remember the Thirty Years War, when Main Street was inside the Science Age, but tearing itself apart in the name of Protestant and Catholic kings using the Divine Rights of Nobles from the Medieval Age; adding to that anarchy was King Charles.
 His nasty, brutish, and short story is what extras think they want sit back and enjoy.
 So let's watch it.

 Charles ruled England as a proud protestant king.
 His father King James taught him from birth the "Nobles Right to Rule" was a matter of responsibility and faith, not self-interest.
 In fact it was King James who commissioned the "King James Version" Holy Bible that's still used today.
 James had it written because he wanted regular people to—among other lessons—understand why kings are their natural leaders.

 Remember this was before Rousseau.
-So, at the time England had many versions of Christianity, and all believed in a kings right to rule.
+There was no alternatives.
+Although, England had many versions of Christianity, all believed in a kings right to rule.
 However, England did also have an elected Parliament.
-But in Charle's eyes it was only supposed to advise the king, which it did, even if most advice was ignored.
-However, much to Charles' chagrin, Parliament held a lever of power.
+But in Charle's eyes it was only supposed to advise the king.
+It did advice much, even if most advice was ignored.
+However, much to Charles' chagrin, Parliament held a big lever of power.
 After some revolts in the Middle Ages, the elected representatives had the power to approve, or reject, new taxes.

 Like most kings, Charles and his father spent lavishly; jewelery, palaces, banquets and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke and Charles needed more money.
 Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
-Government was broke, and the question was, who should pay for it.
-Both sides could, but both sides thought it was the others responsibility.
-Sadly for Charles, the people were no longer desperate or feafrul.
-After all, the people were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
+Government was broke.
+The struggle between king and parliament was very simple; who should pick up the bill?.
+England was rather wealthy, so both sides could pay the debt by sacrificing, but both sides thought it was the others responsibility.
+Sadly for Charles, the people were no longer desperate.
+After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
 It was precisely because the English people were empowered by new tools, that they could stand up to the king.

 But without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.
-Parliament eventually got sick of being ignored.
+Parliament eventually got sick of being ignored while paying the governments bills.
 So they raised an army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy—on their way to becoming player gods—who chose their own leaders by merit, and suspected Charles was a closet Catholic.
 Charles's Royalist Army were mostly nobles who hired foreign mercenaries, and suspected the Parliamentarians had gone mad.

 https://www.youtube.com/watch?v=7Cx2kkgO5_Y
 _Before Rousseau's new philosophy, the people had a hard time justifying being player gods._